kacperbojakowski/final-project/05-tools/3-creating-visual-content/index.md

 If you are on Windows, you can record the screen with an in-built tool for gamers.

-Simply open a program you would like to record (e.g. your browser) and press `Windows Key + G`.
+Simply open a program you would like to record (e.g., your browser) and press `Windows Key + G`.
 On the interface that pops up, click the "recording" icon:

 ![Screen recorder built into Windows](../../images/screen-capture.jpg)

 Click it again once finished to save the recording.

-This way you can quickly create a simple instructional video, e.g. on how to perform a task in some software.
+This way you can quickly create a simple instructional video, e.g., on how to perform a task in some software.

 > ❗ **IMPORTANT:** This function will not work in every program.